tungpatrick/ellognea-ptung-mental-health/milestone4_writeup.md

 For milestone 4, we have made the following implementations:

 First, we specified the objective of the app by adding a use case below the title: "Need to encourage mental health check-ups?
 Consider these factors".
 Our goal in doing so was to manage users' expectations before they start exploring the app.
-Therefore, allowing users to immediately see what the app offers. ???
+Therefore, prompting our users to easily see how to use our visualization app.

 ![](img/use_case.PNG)